pebakery/pebakery-docs/Commands/WIM/WimPathAdd.md

 # WimPathAdd

-Add a file or directory tree to a Windows Imaging (.wim) file.
+Adds a file or directory tree to a Windows Imaging (.wim) file.

 ## Syntax